RonanC/WordCloud/README.md

 3. Tools & Environment used
 4. Installation
 5. Use
+6. UML
-6. Future Features
+7. Future Features
-7. References
+8. References
-8. Team
+9. Team

 1 - About
 ---